bookofjoa/bookofjoa/Bookofjoa/chapters/relationships/chapter-28-dealing-with-difficult-people.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life recognizes that difficult people are often struggling with their own pain, trauma, or unmet needs, but this understanding doesn't require you to accept harmful behavior or sacrifice your wellbeing.</p>
+<p>Joa recognizes that difficult people are often struggling with their own pain, trauma, or unmet needs, but this understanding doesn't require you to accept harmful behavior or sacrifice your wellbeing.</p>
 </div>

 <div class="verse">